EOPF-Sample-Service/xcube-eopf/docs/guide.md

 ```python
 store.list_data_ids()
 ```
-Each `data_id` is documented in the respective sections for the supported missions.
+Each `data_id` is documented in the respective sections for the supported missions below.

 ### 3. Open a Spatiotemporal Data Cube